 Course of fire: Fire all 6 rounds in the first magazine, come to slide-lock, perform a safe and efficient magazine change, then fire the remaining 6 rounds.

 No Time Limit

 From a self-defensive standpoint, my recommendation is –

 1) A defensive handgun in at least 9mm, and;

-2) Shooting continuously at least once per second.
+2) Shooting continuously at least once per second at the range.

 Practicing Before Class

 As a CCW carrier, it is not only your duty but your responsibility to have your gun with you and to be proficient in it’s use.
-Public safety is at jeopardy here and you must know what to do should you have to shoot in public!
+Public safety is at jeopardy here and you must know what to do should you have to protect those you love!

 Be Safe CCW